pranavan15/ManagingDatabaseTransactions/README.md

 ```
 First you have to replace `localhost`, `3306`, `username`, `password`, `5` with the respective MySQL database connection properties you need in the `ballerina.conf` file.
 You can keep the DATABASE_NAME as it is if you don't want to change the name explicitly.

-### Implementation
+### <a name="Implementation"></a> Implementation

 1. Let's get started with implementing the database utility functions.
 Before accessing the database from ballerina, we need to have the SQL client connector.
 We also need a function to create databases from the code itself.
-`database-utilities.bal` file in the dbUtil package includes the implementations for the above-mentioned functions, which is attached below.
+File `database-utilities.bal` in the dbUtil package includes the implementations for the above-mentioned functions, which is attached below.
 Inline comments are used to explain the important code segments.

 ##### database-utilities.bal
 ```ballerina